 In the case of "read" (0x62), this indicates a request to read EPC-stipulated properties from the DEOJ-stipulated object.
-When more than one property is stipulated, the reading sequence is not specified.
-For messages in the case of a request, the PDC is set to 0.

 When the request is to be (or has already been) accepted for all properties, a "response" (0x72) is returned.
 In the frame format for response, the value of the object stipulated by the request is set in the SEOJ, and the value of the request-source object in the DEOJ.
 In the OPC, the same value as for the request is set.
 To indicate that the request was accepted, the length of the read property is set in the PDC and the read property value in the EDT.